Uanela/arkos/README.md

 ### 5. **Additional Configuration (Optional)**

-You can customize additional settings such as routes for file uploads, email handling, and more, based on what your `omni` package offers.
+You can customize additional settings such as routes for file uploads, email handling, and more, based on what your `arkos` package offers.
 The `initApp` function may have additional configuration options, depending on how flexible and customizable the package is.

 ---